bzhoek/picturs/README.md

   box.step2 "What would you like to write about the past period" box.note "IMPORTANT: write in past tense"
 }
-line from now.n to future.n
+line from now.n end future.n

 balloon
 list